 (1) Except as provided by subregulation (2), the off-road activity must not be carried out at a time when the fire danger forecast for the off-road site is “catastrophic”.

-(2) The off-road activity may be carried out at a time when the fire danger forecast for the off-road site is “catastrophic” if the off-road activity is carried out as part of urgent works on infrastructure used in the provision of an essential service.
+(2) The off-road activity may be carried out at a time when the fire danger forecast for the off-road site is “catastrophic” if the off-road activity is carried out as part of urgent works in relation to the provision or restoration of an essential service.

 [Regulation 24ZI inserted: Gazette 5 Nov 2019 p.
-3894.]
+3894; amended: SL 2021/10 r.
+18.]

 24ZJ.
 Notice of off-road activity